Collagen for increased beauty

 What happens to collagen as we age?

 As we age, the body's natural production of collagen decreases dramatically.
 Over 25 years?
 Then you are most likely already losing collagen.
 When collagen levels drop in the body, the skin begins to age, with less elasticity and a decrease in hydration.
 Cracked joints and intestines that do not function optimally can also cause it.
-A lower amount of collagen in the body can even mean thinner hair and brittle nails.
+A lower amount of collagen in the body can even mean thinner hair and more brittle nails.

 Is collagen good for healthy hair?